Introduction: Paris After Dark

 Tipping & Payment

-Tipping customs differ from the United States.
-In bars and restaurants: Tipping is not required in France as service is included in prices.
-However, rounding up or leaving 5-10% for good service is increasingly common, especially from international visitors.
-In nightclubs and music venues: Tipping bartenders €1-2 per drink is appreciated but not expected.
-Payment methods: Most establishments accept both cash and credit cards.
-Inform servers if paying separately if you’re in a group.
-French custom typically involves each person paying for their own drinks rather than one person buying rounds.
+Tipping works differently here than in the US.
+In bars and restaurants: A tip isn’t required, since service is already in the price.
+That said, rounding up or leaving 5-10% for good service is increasingly common, especially among visitors.
+In nightclubs and music venues: Slipping the bartender €1-2 a drink is appreciated but not expected.
+Payment methods: Most places take both cash and cards.
+If you’re in a group, tell the server you’re paying separately, French custom usually has each person covering their own drinks rather than one person buying rounds.

 Language Tips

-While English is increasingly spoken in bars and tourist areas, basic French helps.
-Essential phrases: “Un verre de vin, s’il vous plaît” (a glass of wine, please), “Un déca” (a small coffee), “L’addition, s’il vous plaît” (the bill, please), “Combien ça coîte?” (how much does it cost?).
+English is increasingly common in bars and tourist areas, but a little French goes a long way.
+Essential phrases: “Un verre de vin, s’il vous plaît” (a glass of wine, please), “Un déca” (a small coffee), “L’addition, s’il vous plaît” (the bill, please), “Combien ça coûte?” (how much is it?).
 In bars: Most bartenders speak English, particularly in tourist areas and cocktail bars.
-Francophile establishments may respond more warmly if you attempt French first.
-Attitudes: Making an effort with French phrases, even imperfectly, is appreciated and often results in warmer service.
+More traditional spots tend to warm up if you open in French.
+Attitudes: Making the effort, even badly, gets noticed, and it often buys you friendlier service.

 Conclusion: Your Paris Nightlife Adventure